Coal Gets Less Down and Dirty

 North America has the largest coal reserves in the world.
 To illustrate the full extent of coal reserves at present usage rates, coal would last North America for 118 years.
 That’s how much proven coal resource is lying on the surface or buried at reachable depths in our own continent.
 Added to that, new coalfields are still being discovered in North America.

 A move to CTL fuels wouldn’t lower total CO2 emissions significantly — as carbon dioxide is merely the by-product of any fossil-fuel combustion process.
-But switching to CTL will reduce very toxic gases like sulfur dioxide, nitrous oxide, carbon monoxide, and other gases by switching to synthetic fuels.
+But switching to CTL will reduce toxic gases like sulfur dioxide, nitrous oxide, carbon monoxide, other gases, and damaging particulate matter.

 The equation is simple; Use a clean fuel to get a clean burn